German Adjectives

 Sentence Templates

 Here are some useful sentence templates that you can use with adjectives.
-Learning these along with some common German adjectives will greatly increase your ability to communicate in German.
+Learning these templates along with some common German adjectives will greatly increase your ability to communicate in German.
 Practice combining these sentence templates with the adjectives included in this lesson to help you remember them.

 German Vocabulary - Adjectives